ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 Only a tiny percentage of the code reviewed used anything _except_ strings as type parameters.
 This study suggested that the vast majority of systems were using strings as their primary data type.

-Because you can put any characters in any format into a string, such "stringly typed" systems (an ironic play on " strongly typed") may be the worst of all possible worlds.
+Because you can put any characters in any format into a string, such "stringly typed" systems (an ironic play on "strongly typed") may be the worst of all possible worlds.
 Unless it's actually text, classifying something as a string doesn't tell you anything.
 When a function receives a string meant to represent a type, that function can assume precisely nothing about it.
 Every such function must start from scratch and analyze that string to see if it conforms to what that function needs.